-Different types of depressants include alcohol, benzodiazepines, barbiturates, and Non-benzodiazepine sleep medications.
+Some of the common types of depressants available in the market are alcohol, benzodiazepines, barbiturates and non-benzodiazepine sleep medications.

-Alcohol is the most commonly used depressant.
-According to The New York Times “people have been drinking alcoholic beverages since prehistoric times.”
-Alcohol abuse can cause serious health problems including liver disease, dementia and cardiac disease.
-People using alcohol may experience feelings of euphoria.
-Alcohol may also produce drowsiness and slurred speech.
-When ingested in extreme quantities it can cause a person to lapse into a coma.
+Alcohol is the most commonly abused depressant that can cause serious health problems, including liver disease, dementia and cardiac problems.
+People using alcohol may experience feelings of euphoria, drowsiness and slurred speech.
+When taken in large quantities, it can cause a person to lapse into a coma.
 It can also cause respiratory failure and death.
-When under the influence of alcohol people are less able to perform complex tasks including driving an automobile.
-According to the Centers for Disease Control and Prevention between 2003 and 2012, 8,476 people were killed in crashes involving a drunk driver in the state of Florida.
+Under the influence of alcohol, an individual’s ability to perform complex tasks like driving vehicles can get impaired.

-Benzodiazepines such as diazepam (Valium) and alprazolam (Xanax) are also depressants.
-They are commonly prescribed as short-term treatments for anxiety, panic attacks and sleep disorders.
-These drugs are highly addicitive.
-Withdrawal from benzodiazepine addiction may result in seizures and psychotic reactions and should not be attempted without proper medical supervision.
+Benzodiazepines like diazepam (Valium) and alprazolam (Xanax) are depressants, prescribed as short-term treatments for anxiety, panic attacks and sleep disorders.

 - Serax and Xanax are examples of short-acting benzodiazepines.
-They have higher addiction potentials and can cause withdrawal seizures if, after taking for a long duration, they are stopped immediately.
+They have higher addiction potentials and can cause withdrawal seizures if abruptly discontinued after taking for a long duration.

 - Medium-acting benzodiazepines include Ativan and Restoril.

 - Long-acting benzodiazepines include Valium and Klonopin.
-Long-acting benzodiazepines have less addictive potential and are commonly used to wean individuals off of short-acting benzodiazepines and alcohol.
-Additionally, they can be used for the treatment of seizure disorders.
+They have less addictive potential and are commonly used to wean individuals off of short-acting benzodiazepines and alcohol.
+In addition to this, they can also be used for the treatment of seizure disorders.